ClairePleche/PCBS_srt/README.md

 - for every condition of distance, RTs should decrease throughout blocks and longer RT when random block inserted/Accuracy should increase
 - longer ISI easier than short
 - but small spatial distance might reduce short ISI difficulty

+!
+[This a schema of the design] (https://github.com/clairepleche/PCBS_srt/blob/master/testdesign.PNG)